 Reflecting the vital importance of this programme strand, we opened our 60th anniversary edition in April with a major, free outdoor event called Cristal Palace.
 Featuring professional dancers and musicians alongside a community cast dancing and singing beneath a gigantic chandelier, thousands of spectators enjoyed an open-air ballroom complete with an airborne orchestra, aerial acrobats and sharp-witted characters.
-As with so much of this year’s programme, Cristal Palace was presented by BIAF in association with a range of partners, on this occasion including Belfast City Council, Circusful, Maritime Belfast Trust and Titanic Belfast and you can hear what our community cast felt about the experience in a short documentary on our website and YouTube channel.
+As with so much of this year’s programme, Cristal Palace was presented by BIAF in association with a range of partners, on this occasion including Belfast City Council, Circusful, Maritime Belfast Trust and Titanic Belfast and you can hear what our community cast felt about the experience in a short documentary, click here.

 At the centre of this year’s Embrace programme is a range of professional development workshops with acclaimed international artists sharing their skills and experience with young local talent.
 Following an earlier workshop in April led by Australian choreographer, Nick Power, featured visiting artists that have agreed to participate in this free programme in October include Inuk artist Laakkuluk Williamson Bathory and queer theatre-maker Evalyn Parry from Kiinalik: These Sharp Tools; Opera singer and interdisciplinary artist Teiya Kasahara from The Queen in Me; interdisciplinary artist, Riham Isaac from Another Lover’s Discourse and dance makers, Shaymaa Shoukry and Noé Soulier.

 There will also be a series of very special talks and discussions around contemporary arts practice including an “in conversation” on songwriting from the award-winning Paul Carrack (who plays the Grand Opera House on 26th October), a panel discussion featuring Shaymaa Shoukry and Youness Atbane on current trends in artistic practice in North Africa, and an “in conversation” on the nature of cultural leadership with Noé Soulier, Artistic Director of the National Contemporary Dance Centre in Angers, France.

 Whilst restrictions on public gatherings have been lifted, we recognise that many people remain hesitant about attending arts events which is why we continue to provide a series of free, online events that this year include:

 - GauZ’ (Ivory Coast) and David Foenkinos (France) discussing their recent novels – 15 October at 3pm (and available to view thereafter)